 - Salvation brings new life.
 In both stories, Jesus salvation brings NEW life.

 - Salvation does not simply come from the spoken word.
 In the later case, Jesus speaks and the girl arises.
 But in the first case, simply the touch of Jesus heals the woman.
-Jesus is the incarnate word -- when we think about how to heal people, it it not only our words, but also our touch.
+Jesus is the incarnate word -- when we think about how to heal people, it it not only our words, but also our touch - how we embody the word makes a difference.

 understood as an expression for full salvation in the